Navya-S-Shetty/Smart-Travel-Planner/README.md

 - Eclipse IDE

 ## About
-This project is built using Spring Boot.
+This project is developed using Spring Boot for backend development.
-Maven is used to manage dependencies and build the project.
+Maven is used for dependency management and build automation.
-The application was developed and run using Eclipse IDE.
+The application was developed and executed using Eclipse IDE.

 ## Build & Run Steps